HSF/hsf.github.io/_meetings/roundtable.md

 <p align=center>
 <img src="/images/Roundtable-banner.jpg"
-  alt="SIDIS-logo" style="display: inline-block; width:80%; margin:3%">
+  alt="Roundtable-logo" style="display: inline-block; width:80%; margin:3%">
 </p>

-The *Software and Computing Roundtable* is a general series of meetings on topical matters for the high-energy and nuclear physics community, which is organised jointly by Jefferson Lab, Brookhaven National Lab and the HEP Software Foundation.
+The *Software and Computing Roundtable* is a general series of meetings on topical matters for the nuclear and high-energy physics community, which is organised jointly by Jefferson Lab, Brookhaven National Lab and the HEP Software Foundation.